ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/keywordfield.md

-# Keyword Field Type
+# Keyword field type

-This Field Type stores one or several comma-separated keywords as a string or array of strings.
+This field type stores one or several comma-separated keywords as a string or array of strings.

 | Name      | Internal name | Expected input|
 |-----------|---------------|---------------|
 | `Keyword` | `ezkeyword`   | `string[]|string` |

-## PHP API Field Type
+## PHP API field type

 ### Input expectations